wwwlicious/servicestack-introspec-raml/readme.md

 ```

 ## Services

 The plugin registers a service at `/spec/raml/0.8`.
 Calling this service will return output with content-type of `application/raml+yaml` that conforms to v0.8 of the RAML specification.

 *Support for v1.0 will be added at a later date*

+## Restrictions

+There are a number of areas that are not yet completed, primarily due to data not being surface via ServiceStack.IntroSpec.

+* Named Parameters - no support for Pattern, MinLength, MaxLength, Example or Default.
+* Schemas are repeated and only rendered for JSON.
+* No security information is output.
+* Nested resources will all be rendered as main resources.
+* Nested level API's

+The output is valid when tested using the [RAML Api-Console](https://github.com/mulesoft/api-console).
+There are no 'MUST' sections missing so the generated data should be usable in any RAML parser.